Husnu Al Suood: Career

 In 2005, Suood was elected to the People's Special Majlis that was convened to draft a new Constitution for the country.
 His efforts in shaping the fundamental rights chapter is noteworthy, particularly his initiative to lower the voting age from 21 to 18.

 During Suood's legal career, he has been debarred from legal practice by the regime for representing dissidents and clients who have fallen out of favour with the government, resulting in huge financial loss.

 From 2009 to 2010, Suood served as the Attorney General.

-The Maldives do not have an organization to represent or to regulate the legal profession.
+The Maldives did not have an organization to represent or to regulate the legal profession.
 In 2012, Suood took the initiative to register the Maldives Bar Association (MBA).
 Suood was elected as the President of the Maldives Bar Association on 17 May 2013.

 In a public statement released by the Maldives Bar Association in July 2013, MBA insisted that Supreme Court Judge Ali Hameed who was under investigation for his alleged involvement of a sex tape must be suspended whilst the probe was ongoing.
-The case was investigated by the Judicial Service Commission (JSC), but no action was taken against the scandal-hit judge and continued to sit on the supreme court bench.
+The case was investigated by the Judicial Service Commission (JSC), but no action was taken against the scandal-hit judge and continued to sit on the Supreme Court bench.
 Bar Association raised questions over the impartiality of the investigation if Judge Ali Hameed was not suspended.
 It said that a judge facing such serious accusations continuing to preside over trials had undermined the entire justice system.
 The statement also urged swift action against the judge in order to restore confidence and respect for the judiciary.
 Subsequently, the Supreme Court instructed the Minister of Home Affairs to dissolve the Maldives Bar Association.

 On 8 December 2019, Suood was appointed as a justice of the Supreme Court of the Maldives.

 On 26 February 2025, the JSC suspended Suood, Azmiralda Zahir, and Mahaz Ali Zahir following the fifth amendment to the Judicature Act, where the Supreme Court bench can only have five justices instead of the previous seven.
 JSC later announced they were suspended following disciplinary issues and an ongoing investigation by the Anti-Corruption Commission.

 During the debate in passing the fifth amendment to the Judicature Act, PNC MPs along with Deputy Speaker Ahmed Nazim branded Suood as an activist.